What is IR35 and what does it mean for contractors?

 - If a contract is found to be non-compliant with IR35, the client will be responsible for paying income tax and NIC due to HMRC

 What IR35 means for your business insurance

-IR35 is among other challenges and risks that contractors face from day-to-day, so business insurance may be something you want to consider.
+IR35 is among many challenges and risks that contractors face from day-to-day, so business insurance may be something you want to consider.
 Here are a few different types of cover that you could benefit from:

 - Legal protection insurance – Covers the cost of legal advice and representation related to employment disputes, property disputes, bodily injury, contract disputes and tax protection (including IR35 enquiries)

 - Professional indemnity insurance – Covers the cost of compensation pay outs and legal action should a client sue for negligence

 - Public liability insurance – Covers the cost of compensation pay outs and legal action should a member of the public make a claim for bodily injury or property damage caused by your work